What types of scholarships and fellowships are available at Johnson?

 Can I get money to cover my living expenses?

 Yes, the budget we use to calculate your financial need includes tuition, a room-and-board allowance, health insurance, and expenses for books and personal expenses.
-We also include a one-time allowance for a computer purchase in your first year budget.

 If I am awarded financial aid, when will I receive the money?